WebSharper documentation

 div [] [

-p [] [text "WebSharper.UI is a library providing a novel, pragmatic and convenient approach to UI reactivity.
-It includes:"]
+p [] [ text "WebSharper.UI is a library providing a novel, practical, and user-friendly approach to UI reactivity.
+It includes:" ]

 ul [] [